 current design of IceCube.
-The future of neutrino observatories thus demands for detectors with a a larger effective area and at the same time the desire is to keep the cost per cm^2 photocathode as pable of gaining enough data to answer the above mentioned questions.
+The future of neutrino observatories thus demands for detectors with a a larger effective area and at the same time the desire is to keep the cost per cm^2 photocathode as low as possible.

+The IceCube Gen2 array is a proposed extension of current IceCube, which is planned to be capable of gaining enough data to answer the above mentioned questions.
 Since the planning and construction of KM3Net, sensors with multiple PMTs instead of a single large-aperture PMT seem to be a promising approach.